 One of the most common health-related problems associated with the elderly population is a condition referred to as a urinary tract infection (UTI), an infection of any of the parts that assist in urination.
 One out of every five people will develop a UTI in the United States, and that number is much higher in the elderly population, especially women.
-At United Energy Workers Health, we can help individuals who have contracted UTIs as part of their free healthcare services covered under EEOICPA and RECA.
+At United Energy Workers Healthcare and Four Corners Health Care, we can help individuals who have contracted UTIs as part of their free healthcare services covered under EEOICPA and RECA.

 Definition and Causes of UTIs